Animal Dosing Study

 A retrospective analysis of 6,231 head of pasture grazed and feedlot cattle comprising 24 separate lots was conducted by Kansas State University, to evaluate the extent of improper dosing that would have occurred if all animals in each lot were treated with a single dosage level of a pharmaceutical product based upon the average weight of the lot.
 Assuming that the average weight of each lot was used to determine the dosage of either an anthelmintic or a metaphylactic antimicrobial treatment for all animals in the lot, the extent and degree of potential individual animal improper dosing was calculated.

-If you are dosing 400kg cattle with a high value treatment that costs approx $20/shot you could save over $2per animal by not overdosing!
+If you are dosing 600lb cattle with an Antibiotic for BRD or similar that costs approx $25/shot you could save over $110 per group of 100 cattle by not overdosing!

 In summary the following occurred: